 Developing a good and successful business plan is essential and one of the most crucial steps in the world of entrepreneurship.
 Coming up with a good business plan requires commitment.
 You can browse through various tutorials to be sure you’re on the right track.
 You can also follow this guide from the government of Canada.

 A good business plan should include a human resource plan and business strategy covering your past, present, and future.
-It should also include market research and strategy, financial forecast (expected cash flow, sales, loses, and profits) and operational plans like day to day operations, physical facility, and information technology.
+It should also include market research and strategy, financial forecast (expected cash flow, sales, losses, and profits), and operational plans like day-to-day operations, physical facilities, and information technology.

 Choose a Charming Name